Skip to contents

 #> (`geom_point()`).

-We get two plots.
-The first plot (right) shows the deviation of the extrapolated stock from the observed stock, in percentage of the observed stock.
-The second plot (left), shows the distribution of the extrapolated and observed stocks.
+This function returns a dataframe with observed and extrapolated stocks, and two plots.
+The first plot (left) shows the deviation of the extrapolated stock from the observed stock, in percentage of the observed stock.
+The second plot (right) shows the distribution of the extrapolated and observed stocks.
 The diagonal line indicate that both stocks are equal.
 Above that line, the extrapolated stock was overestimated; below the line, the extrapolated stock was underestimated.

 The same can be done for a different depth.
 Like in the example of estimate_oc_stock() we use 75 by modifying the parameter “depth”.